What is Rust?

-Bluing is immersing the steel parts into a solution of potassium nitrate, water, and sodium hydroxide and is a useful technique which offers limited protection for small steel items against rust.
+Bluing is immersing the steel parts into a solution of potassium nitrate, water, and sodium hydroxide and is a useful technique that offers limited protection for small steel items against rust.
 The reason it is called “bluing” is because of the blue-black appearance of the finish when using this technique.
 It is often used in manufacturing firearms to provide a degree of corrosion resistance.
-It’s also used in fine clocks and other metal work.
+It’s also used in fine clocks and other metalwork.

 6. Regular maintenance

-FOZZ is a balanced blend of Phosphoric Acid and other chemicals, wetting agents, and extenders which dissolve rust and prevents further rusting.
+FOZZ is a balanced blend of Phosphoric Acid and other chemicals, wetting agents, and extenders that dissolve rust and prevent further rusting.
 Properly treated surfaces are ready to paint when dry.
-FOZZ is not a paint, but a primer which conditions metal so that paint will adhere.
+FOZZ is not a paint, but a primer that conditions metal so that paint will adhere.

 8. Powder coating

 Powder coating is when a dry powder is evenly applied to a clean surface.
 Then, the object is heated, turning the powder into a thin film.
 Acrylic, polyester, nylon, vinyl, epoxy, and urethane powders are available.
 Powders are applied using an electrostatic spray process.
 The electrically conductive object is sprayed with a charged, non-conducting powder.

 9. Organic coating